 Since then she hiked all over the world long-distance trails.

-Anna was married to an American marine.
-They had a company together specialized in giving survival trainings and how to recue people in the wilderness and up in the mountains.
-The bastard realized that other hikers might have maintained a distance toward her, not knowing she was actually their best safety insurance to have around during the dangerous GR20 trail.
-Once Anna would have accomplished the GR20, which runs more or less from north to south over the island, she said she would also cross the island from west to east.
-The bastard felt tired and his knees were wrecked during this tough trail.
+Anna was married to an American mariner.
+They had a company together specialized in giving survival trainings.
+How to recue people in the wilderness and up in the mountains.
+The bastard realized that other hikers might have maintained a distance toward her, not knowing she was actually their best safety insurance to have around you during the dangerous GR20 trail.
+As soon as Anna would have accomplished the GR20, which runs more or less from northwest to southeast across the island, she said she would also dissect the island from west to east.
+When she said this, the bastard only felt tired and his knees were wrecked during this tough trail.
 His mind was focussed on making it to end alive and then simply relax.

 By the time the bastard had finished his meal, Anna arrived.
-She joined him at the table and ordered a meal.
+She joined him at the table and ordered a meal too.
 The bastard said to the waitress he would like another steak.
-The waitress didn't understand it.
-"Wasn't the steak good?
-Do you want to pay?" were questions she asked in her confusion.
+The young waitress didn’t understand it.
+“Wasn’t the steak good?
+Do you want to pay?” were the questions the girl asked in her confusion.
 After some more back and forth talking, half French half English, Anna was fed up with and interfered.
 She snapped at the waitress in a heavy Montana-American accent:

 “The man wants another steak!”